ucc-xx/hostcolor/README.md

 Script collection to calculate colours from hostnames.

+For a given string (hostname) a value in the range 18-229 is calculated, that could be used as an 8-bit colour value.
+A script will always calculate the same values for the same input.

+It uses a md5-hash of the given string (hostname) to determine a value.
+Only the first two bytes are used and there are only 66 colour families, so there are a lot of collisions.

+One example of its use is colour coding a command prompt to not mix up machines: It can be integrated in any provisioning scripts for vms, jails or containers.

 ## how to run it

 You can run the scripts from a shell.